Our guide to the aggressive puppy shows you how to spot signs of puppy aggression, cope with aggressive puppy behavior and raise a friendly puppy.

 Whilst looking angelic in between.

 It’s about children in tears, it’s about snarling and biting.
 It’s even about puppies drawing blood.
-If your puppy is behaving like this, read on.
+If your puppy is behaving like this, I have some great news for you!
+Read on.

-Your puppy is perfectly normal, and he is going to keep on biting for a while.
+The good news is that your puppy is also perfectly normal, but the bad news is that he is going to keep on biting for a while.

 All small puppies bite.
 They bite hard.
 And it hurts